MachinisteWeb/konami-code-js/README.md

 ## Chaining ##

-All public functions return the current instance of KonamiCode.
+All API instanciated methods return the current instance of `KonamiCode` Object.
 That allows you to use instance like this.

 ```js
 new KonamiCode()